SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	<img src="{{"/assets/images/20171124/EmptyDatabaseProjectSolution.png" | relative_url }}" alt="Empty Database Project Solution Explorer"/>
 </p>
 <p>
-	You can now start to adding new items like tables, views, stored procedures and all kinds of other SQL Server database objects.
+	You can now start adding new items like tables, views, stored procedures and all kinds of other SQL Server database objects.
 A good practice is to put these objects into folders representing the different database objects for better maintainability.
-	You can also import objects from an existing database by right clicking on the project and select Import from the available options ( the import database and dacpac options are only available when the database project is still empty).
+	You can also import objects from an existing database by right-clicking on the project and select Import from the available options ( the import database and dacpac options are only available when the database project is still empty).
 </p>
 <p>
 	When creating an object like a table, Visual Studio will show an editor as shown in the image below.
 You can leverage the designer combined with the properties window to define fields and column settings or just type in the SQL statements in the T-SQL window on the lower left side.